IzatheWriter/Beginner-Baker-s-Guide/Handy Tips.md

 <h1>Handy Tips for Baking</h1>

-In this section you will learn about some useful tips which will prevent you from making a lot of beginner mistakes and also elevate the quality of your baked goods.
+In this section you'll learn about some useful tips which will prevent you from making a lot of beginner mistakes and also elevate the quality of your baked goods.

 **Respect the baking process**